dosbox-staging/dosbox-staging/website/docs/getting-started/setting-up-prince-of-persia.md

     an optional 3-character file extension.
 It does not matter whether you type in lowercase or uppercase letters because DOS will always convert them to uppercase before dealing with your input.
 Tab completion always uses uppercase because...
-I guess it just looks nice?
+I guess it just looks nice.

-Okay, let's make sure `POP1DEMO.EXE` is displayed in the prompt then press ++enter++ to run this executable file.
+Okay, let's make sure `POP1DEMO.EXE` is displayed in the prompt, then press ++enter++ to run this executable file.
 It turns out this is a self-extracting archive that unpacks its contents into the current directory when you run it.
 The following will appear (I've redacted the list of